Toddler’s life was a struggle of “mere existence” until her mom gave her cannabis.

-Treating FUT8 with Cannabis
+FUT8 and Cannabis

 Dr Collette Bromhead, the CEO of New Zealand Organization of rare diseases, explains that FUT8 makes it hard for the body to produce adequate amounts of glycogen.
 This causes developmental delays.
 And unfortunately, it is an especially difficult condition to diagnose – patients rarely live long enough.

 Abey wanted to give her daughter the best treatment available.
 So when she heard about medical cannabis from a pediatrician, she went ahead to conduct her own research.
 Initially, she wasn’t sure if this was the right course to take.
 There isn’t much information on medicinal cannabis online, or even with physicians, and there’s still a strong stigma around cannabis as a treatment.
 The inaccessibility of the medicine also caused concern – if it was so effective, why was it not readily available?

 But now she is glad that she gave cannabis a try.
 Dr Graham Gulbransen, an Auckland-based practitioner, has been of immense help in prescribing and dosing cannabis for Keira.